 Brothers in Namibia

-Right now there are three communities in Namibia; two in Windhoek, and one in Tses.
+Right now there are two communities in Windhoek.
 The number of vocations in Namibia is diminishing, but from the neighbour countries, such as Zambia, we receive more and more postulants.
 The last Dutch brother went back to the Netherlands in 2016.

 At the moment the brothers have no institutions in Namibia.
 The young brothers of Namibia are nearly all still in formation; besides their studies, they are also involved in pastoral work and in church building.